-If you live in a city, you can create a staycation that is made up of day trips in and near the city – or you can include accommodation and feel like you really are a traveler.
+When planning a vacation you are probably thinking: location, location, location!
+Then suddenly a pandemic hits and you’re being told to stay “home”.
+But after being at home with the kids for 4 months, you desperately need a break.
+If you live in a city, you can create a “staycation” – made up of day trips in and near the city – or include accommodation and feel like you really are a traveler.
 Continue reading How to Staycation in Toronto in 2020

 Children learn how to make decisions and develop their own good judgement when you give them the freedom and independence to do so.
-Letting go of the reins to let them do this while keeping them in a safe environment is always a challenge for parents and grandparents.
+Letting go of the reins to let them do this – while keeping them in a safe environment – is always a challenge for parents and grandparents.

 We want them to learn about the world on their own and to handle awkward or challenging situations.
 We also want them to be safe and to feel protected.
 How do we balance these two needs?

-I left for Ireland wearing my new Hollister T-shirt with its peach flowers and “Live for the Moment” emblazoned across the front.
+I left for Ireland wearing my new T-shirt with “Live for the Moment” emblazoned across the front.
 It was the perfect message for how I travel.
 Continue reading The Zen of Travel